 - Structural load

 The higher the DP rating, the more a window can endure.
-For example, a window with a DP rating of 50 has passed structural load testing of 75 pounds per sq feet or astonishing 200 mph winds.
+For example, a window with a DP rating of 50 has passed structural load testing of 75 pounds per sq foot or an astonishing 200 mph winds.

 Performance Grade (PG) Rating